 Gratitude -> Happiness -> Success

-Researcher, author, and great TEDx Talker, Shawn Achor explains that the typical reasoning of: once I am successful, I will have something to be happy about; and once I am happy, I will have things to be grateful for in my life is backwards.
+Researcher, author, and great TEDx Talker, Shawn Achor explains that the typical reasoning of: once I am successful, I will have something to be happy about; and once I am happy, I will have things to be grateful for in my life is backward.
 His book, The Happiness Advantage, explores how generating happiness (and practices to do so) can lead to better functioning, productivity, effectiveness, efficiency, relationship building, leadership, and much more.
 His next book, Before Happiness, explores the role of gratitude in fostering happiness.
 Here is more from Achor’s funny and scientific TEDx Talk.

 This is also a great video making this point that a colleague and I have often used leading workshops and retreats.